Last Updated May 20th, 2021

-THE FOLLOWING ARE THE BASIC RULES OF CONDUCT THAT GOVERN PLAYER INTERACTION AND ACTIVITY WITHIN FREE ALLEGIANCE AND IN THE OFFICIAL FREE ALLEGIANCE FORUMS.
-FAILURE TO ACT RESPONSIBLY OR TO COMPLY WITH THESE RULES WITHIN FREE ALLEGIANCE AND THE OFFICIAL FREE ALLEGIANCE FORUMS WILL RESULT IN THE SUSPENSION OR TERMINATION OF YOUR ACCOUNT WITHOUT NOTICE OF ANY KIND.
+THE FOLLOWING ARE THE BASIC RULES OF CONDUCT THAT GOVERN PLAYER INTERACTION AND ACTIVITY WITHIN FREE ALLEGIANCE, THE OFFICIAL FREE ALLEGIANCE FORUMS AND DISCORD.
+FAILURE TO ACT RESPONSIBLY OR TO COMPLY WITH THESE RULES WITHIN FREE ALLEGIANCE, THE OFFICIAL FREE ALLEGIANCE FORUMS AND DISCORD WILL RESULT IN THE SUSPENSION OR TERMINATION OF YOUR ACCOUNT WITHOUT NOTICE OF ANY KIND.

 Rules of Conduct